SolBlazeOrg/governance-proposals/proposals/0014-revamp-defi-budget.md

 ## Implementation Details

-We will coordinate the new emissions system with our partners in the DeFi ecosystem, perform the steps necessary to deprecate the non-validator gauges, and ensure that we continue to meet the funding obligations associate with our Pyth Sponsored Feeds.
+We will coordinate the new emissions system with our partners in the DeFi ecosystem, perform the steps necessary to deprecate the non-validator gauges, and ensure that we continue to meet the funding obligations associated with our Pyth Sponsored Feeds.

 ## Voting
 Yes - the DeFi budget will be revamped in accordance with this proposal